AMWA-TV/bcp-003/best-practice-authorisation.md

 }
 ```
 In addition specifications MAY require a `version` field be included, to indicate which version of the API
 the token may be used with.
+This is to allow the Authorisation Server to return an Authorisation Token compatible
+with the requirements for a particular version of the API.
 This filed MUST contain a JSON array.
 Each element of the array MUST be the
 version number of API the token may be used with.

 ```json